romanthapa8848/mysite/content/english/top-10-nepathya-songs-of-all-time.md

 <!-- Embedding YouTube video -->
 <iframe width="560" height="315" src="https://www.youtube.com/embed/mbeeEo09A5A" frameborder="0" allowfullscreen></iframe>

-## 5. Aaganai Bhari
+## 5. Naina Taala

-**Release Year**: 1993
+**Release Year**: 2022
-**Album**: _Nepathya_
+**Album**: _N/A_
-**Overview**: "Aaganai Bhari" is the first recorded song by Nepathya and holds historical significance as the first track on their debut album released on April 1, 1993.
-The song reflects themes of love and nostalgia, capturing the essence of youth and memories associated with home.
+**Overview**: "Naina Taala" is a heartfelt folk song rooted in the experiences of Gurkha soldiers, originally developed in the camps, barracks, and trenches during their service in India.
+Nepathya's frontman, Amrit Gurung, was introduced to this tune by elders from his village in Pokhara, Kaski District.
+The melody stayed with him, inspiring him to research its origins, refine the lyrics, and record it as a tribute to the Gurkhas' legacy.

+The song was first recorded in 2015 for Nepathya's tenth album and premiered at the O<sub>2</sub> Academy Brixton in London the same year, coinciding with the 200-year milestone of the Gurkha tradition.
+The performance was dedicated to the entire Gurkha soldier family, symbolizing the sacrifices and pride associated with their history.

+"Naina Taala" also reflects Nepathya's remarkable 30-year journey of maturity as a band, showcasing their deep commitment to preserving folk traditions while delivering them with a refined and contemporary touch.
+Its profound narrative honors the contributions and sacrifices of the Gurkhas, resonating deeply with audiences worldwide.

 <!-- Embedding YouTube video -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/COKuAy0sMVQ" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DsZoMbrxO-k" frameborder="0" allowfullscreen></iframe>

 ## 6. Jogale Huncha Bheta